An Easy Tutorial for How to Make Homemade Bath Salts

 Next, add a few drops of the essential oil of your choice and mix.

 Lastly, if you want to add color, add two-three drops of food coloring and mix thoroughly.
 I played around with the colors.
+The fewer the drops, the lighter the color.

 Next, I used a funnel to pour the bath salts into the test tubes.